stitchdata/java-stitch-client/README.md

 Tuning Buffer Parameters
 ------------------------

+By default `stitchClient.push()` will accumulate messages locally in a batch, and then deliver the batch when one of the following conditions is met:

+* The batch has 4 Mb of data
+* The batch has 10,000 records
-By default `stitchClient.push()` deliver a batch of records to Stitch when it reaches 4 Mb, or more than a minute has passed since the last batch.
+* A minute has passed since the last batch was sent.

 If you want to send data more frequently, you can lower the buffer capacity or the time limit.

 ```java
 StitchClient stitch = new StitchClientBuilder()